-Behavioral Engagement Dimension Score was 2.75 which falls into the moderate scale for Student Engagement overall when looking at the categories of compliance, participation in school/district activities, extracurricular, community, or volunteer work, attendance, and grades.
-Overall Emotional Engagement Average Score was 2.79 which falls into the moderate scale for Student Engagement when looking at the categories of engagement within the learner experience, Profile of a

-Graduate Attributes, communication and collaboration, and accessing resources.
+Behavioral Engagement Dimension Score was 2.84 which falls into the moderate scale for Student Engagement overall when looking at the categories of compliance, participation in school/district activities, extracurricular, community, or volunteer work, attendance, and grades.
+Overall Emotional Engagement Average Score was 2.82 which falls into the moderate scale for Student Engagement when looking at the categories of engagement within the learner experience, Profile of a Graduate Attributes, communication and collaboration, and accessing resources.
 This data was consistent with the district for all sub populations served.
-Motivation to learn indicated that 80% of students reported they are motivated to learn by the desire to succeed in the world outside of school.
-Seventy percent of the students responded with an understanding of the work they are doing will help them after high school.
+Motivation to learn indicated that 85% of students reported they are motivated to learn by the desire to succeed in the world outside of school.
+Seventy-two percent of the students responded with an understanding of the work they are doing will help them after high school.
 Some of the specifics of the the survey are as follows:

-Positive Relationships with Adults in School indicated that overall, 75% of students responded that they feel at least one adult from the categories of teacher, administrator, counselor, or other adults at the school knows them well.
+Positive Relationships with Adults in School indicated that overall, 77% of students responded that they feel at least one adult from the categories of teacher, administrator, counselor, or other adults at the school knows them well.

 Positive Relationships with Other Students explored how students interacted and felt about interactions with other students on campus.
-A high percentage of students indicated they felt safe in school, but fewer students indicated that they felt comfortable being themselves in school.
+64% of students indicated they felt safe in school, but 67% students indicated that they felt comfortable being themselves in school.

-Cognitive Engagement Dimension has an overall Cognitive Engagement Score was 2.84 which falls into the moderate scale when looking at the categories of personal development skills, levels of effort in academic pursuits, attitudes towards learning, and academic goals.
+Cognitive Engagement Dimension has an overall of 2.92 which falls into the moderate scale when looking at the categories of personal development skills, levels of effort in academic pursuits, attitudes towards learning, and academic goals.
 This could include how much time, effort, or investment students put into learning, what type of strategies students enjoy engaging in, the types of and ways they do their work, and how their levels of engagement connect to instructional time.
 Cognitive student groups were largely consistent on campus with the district in the cognitive engagement dimension.
 Cognitive Growth and Personal Skill Development examined how students felt that their school contributed to the development of a variety of learning skills.
 Overall student indicated that they felt that their schools contributed strongly to the development of their academic skills.

 Levels of Effort in Academic Pursuits which asked students about frequency of specific instructional practices and learning experiences students may have engaged throughout the year.
 When asked, students appeared to receive feedback from teachers on assignments however the decreased frequency in how often students talked to teachers about their work could indicate a reliance on grades for feedback rather than feedback for growth.
-Seventy-one percent of students reported they worked with other students on projects or assignments, while 60% of students indicated that they give their maximum effort in class.
-71% of students indicated they received feedback from teachers on assignments.
-71% of students worked with other students on assignments.
+Seventy-five percent of students reported they worked with other students on projects or assignments, while 65% of students indicated that they give their maximum effort in class.
+76% of students indicated they received feedback from teachers on assignments.